soltysh/talks/2016/pyconpl/text.md

 ]]

 ???
-We've covered the orange prerequisites, now this is where the our party begins.
+We've covered the initial prerequisite - CI, now this is where the our party begins.
 But before that, there's still one thing I'd like to clear out before we move on.

 Continuous delivery or deployment?
 If you search the web for CI/CD acronym the